karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 		my_ints := make_lots_of_ints()
 	}

-	// context will now be the same as before the scope above started }
+	// context will now be the same as
+	// before the scope above started.
+}
 ```